 When it comes to planning intimate weddings in New York City, you have endless possibilities on how to plan the day.
 These two had a fairly traditional format for their wedding, just on a smaller scale.
 One thing’s for sure, though: the Merchant’s House Museum is definitely the place to have your intimate spring wedding or summer ceremony in NYC.
 We are so in love with this cozy Manhattan wedding venue.

 One thing Andrew and Caroline knew about their small wedding day was that they valued photography enormously.
-Despite the fact that it wasn’t an enormous wedding, capturing it with great NYC wedding photographers was their biggest priority.
+Despite the fact that it wasn’t an enormous wedding, capturing it with great New York wedding photographers was their biggest priority.
 We’re so honored and thrilled to have captured these special moments for Caroline and Andrew, and can’t wait to see where the future takes them.

-Looking for NYC wedding photographers to capture your intimate wedding?
+Looking for New York wedding photographers to capture your intimate wedding?
 Let us know – we’d love to help capture the amazing moments of your special day.
 As a couple who also had an intimate wedding (27 people!), we know exactly how special it is to have your closest friends and family nearby.